guelph-code-ninjas/core/CONTRIBUTING.md

 3. Namespace and Class Names
 ----------------------------

-Namespaces and classes MUST follow an "autoloading" PSR: [[PSR-0], [PSR-4]].

-This means each class is in a file by itself, and is in a namespace of at least one level: a top-level vendor name.
+Each class is in a file by itself, and is in a namespace of at least one level: a top-level vendor name.

 Class names MUST be declared in `StudlyCaps`.